CExA-project/ddc/paper/joss-paper.md

 ## DDC Core key features

 The DDC library is a C++ library designed for expressive and safe handling of multidimensional data.
 Its core component provides flexible data containers along with algorithms built on top of the performance portable Kokkos library.
+The library is fully compatible with Kokkos and does not attempt to hide it, allowing users to leverage Kokkos' full capabilities while benefiting from DDC’s strongly-typed, labeled multidimensional arrays.

 ### Containers